 Skip to content

-نحن هنا – We Are Here!
-Young Gaza on Stage
+نحن هنا – Young Gaza On Stage

 In the wake of the first Israeli attacks on Gaza in 2008/2009, 33 teenagers in Gaza noted down their experiences of the war.
-The project, initiated by the ASHTAR Theatre (Ramallah), resulted in a play entitled The Gaza Monologues.
+The project, initiated by the ASHTAR Theatre (Ramallah), resulted in a play entitled “The Gaza Monologues”.
 To date (2016), it has been performed in over 80 cities in 40 countries, including at … Continued

 Scarcely anywhere else receives as much aid per capita as Palestine.
 Since the Oslo Accords of 1993 and 1995, this flow of money has amounted to well over 25 billion US dollars.
 Its purpose: to support the establishment of an independent democratic state of Palestine that exists alongside and in peace with Israel.
 This mantra … Continued